Feline Infectious Peritonitis

 Radiographs will often indicate fluid in the lungs and/or abdomen making us suspect FIP but again, this often isn't obvious until late in the disease.

-Blood titers will tell us if your cat has been exposed to corona virus but not if it's the type of corona that is harmless or the type that causes FIP.
+Blood titers will tell us if your cat has been exposed to corona virus but won't distinguish between the non harmful strains of the virus or the deadly strains that causes FIP.

 If we repeat the blood titer 7-21 days later and the titer is rising significantly while at the same time the patient is getting sicker, then we can conclude that your cat has FIP but by then your cat will be near death anyway.

-Prevention: There is a vaccine for FIP but most veterinary feline specialist seem to think the vaccine both uneffective and somewhat dangerous.
+Prevention: There is a vaccine for FIP but most veterinary feline specialists seem to think the vaccine not very effective and the potential side effects are not worth the dubious benefit.

 Treatment: